mayaanne/foundations/week-2/core-learning-plan.md

 Your success in this programme depends on your full commitment to doing what you say you will do.
 The bottom line is that if you say what, how and when you will do something, everyone working with you will expect it delivered as promised.
 Anything different should be negotiated in a timely and professional manner to alter those expectations.

 There are three aspects of participation that should think about specifically addressed in that agreement:
-• it is difficult to develop a supportive community of learners if you are not fully taking part in that community
+- it is difficult to develop a supportive community of learners if you are not fully taking part in that community
-• our whole Ako approach to learning from each other as equals, is hard to do if we are not all there.
+- our whole approach to learning from each other as equals, is hard to do if we are not all there.
 Staff then have to take on the role of trying to “chase” learners to participate

-• our resources are unnecessarily stretched and not focussed on productive work if staff are sitting waiting for a 1:1 and no one shows up, we could have been working on course development that would help everyone.
+- our resources are unnecessarily stretched and not focussed on productive work if staff are sitting waiting for a 1:1 and no one shows up, we could have been working on course development that would help everyone.

-• What will you do when things are building up and starting to get to you.
+- What will you do when things are building up and starting to get to you.

 ## Formulate Learning Agreement